Foreign relations of Tanzania: International trips made by presidents of Tanzania

+Jakaya Kikwete

 John Magufuli

 John Magufuli made a 10 International trips to 8 countries during his presidency.
 Magufuli famously was the first Tanzania president to not travel outside of Africa.
 The president cracked down on large foreign delegations and usually sent his Vice-President Samia Suluhu Hassan to represent him.
 The president served six years and made the least international official visits than any of his predecessors.

 All his visits were bilateral except he attended one African Union Heads of State Summit in Ethiopia and another East African Community heads of state summit in Uganda.

 Samia Suluhu

-Samia Suluhu made her first international trip in April of 2021 since she began her presidency on 19 March 2021.
+Samia Suluhu made her first international trip in April 2021 since she began her presidency on 19 March 2021.
 Once president she aimed to regain the country's former position in the international community and began to embark on foreign trips.